I always knew I wanted to help people physically and guide them in enhancing their overall well-being.

 Additionally, as a certified yoga instructor, I enjoy integrating yoga as part of one's physiotherapy treatment for those curious or interested in yoga.

-I am a member in good standing with the Ontario and Canadian Physiotherapy Association (Orthopaedic & Women's Health Division) as well as a member of the International Society for Sexual Medicine.
-I am also a Physiotherapist Examiner for the Canadian Alliance of Physiotherapy Regulators.
+I am a member in good standing with the Ontario and Canadian Physiotherapy Association (Orthopaedic & Women's Health Division), a member of the International Society for Sexual Medicine, as well as an Examiner for the Ontario Clinical Exams regulated by The College of Physiotherapists of Ontario.

 Outside of work, some of my personal playtime includes staying active through a balance of strength training, running, and yoga.